swiftlang/swift-evolution/proposals/0306-actors.md

 ## Revision history

+* Changes in the second reviewed proposal:
+  * Escaping closures can now be actor-isolated; only `@Sendable` prevents isolation.
 * Changes in the seventh pitch:
   * Removed isolated parameters and `nonisolated` from this proposal.
 They'll come in a follow-up proposal on [controlling actor isolation][isolationcontrol].
 * Changes in the sixth pitch: